MATERIALS SCIENCE (MLGN)

 MLGN502.
 SOLID STATE PHYSICS.
 3.0 Semester Hrs.

 An elementary study of the properties of solids including crystalline structure and its determination, lattice vibrations, electrons in metals, and semiconductors.
-(Graduate students in physics may register only for PHGN440.)
+3 hours lecture; 3 semester hours.
 Prerequisite: PH320.
-3 hours lecture; 3 semester hours.

 MLGN505.
 MECHANICAL PROPERTIES OF MATERIALS.
 3.0 Semester Hrs.